 10. Joint Entry: Several players for the Philadelphia Athletics.
 Across the Bay, the San Francisco Giants have retired numbers for players from their New York era.
 The A's do hang banners for their 5 Philly-era World Championships, but they don't recognize their retired numbers from there.

 9. Joint Entry: Several players for the Oakland Raiders.
 The Raiders do not retire numbers.
-Nor do they have a team hall of fame.
-They should retire 16 for George Blanda (quarterback, 1967-75), 12 for Ken Stabler (quarterback, 1970-79), 32 for Marcus Allen (running back, 1982-92, which Al Davis would never have done while he was alive even if he did retire numbers, due to their nasty falling-out), and 75 for Howie Long (defensive end, 1981-93).
-If others should be packed away, don’t tell me, tell them.
+Nor do they have a team Hall of Fame.
+They should retire 16 for George Blanda (quarterback/placekicker, 1967-75), 12 for Ken Stabler (quarterback, 1970-79), 32 for Marcus Allen (running back, 1982-92, which Al Davis would never have done while he was alive even if he did retire numbers, due to their nasty falling-out), and 75 for Howie Long (defensive end, 1981-93).
+If others should be packed away, don't tell me, tell them.

 8. Joint Entry: Several players for the Dallas Cowboys.
 The Cowboys don't retire numbers, either.
 But they do have a Ring of Honor, which was set up at their new stadium after having been established at Texas Stadium.